Ruud van Empel

 Dutch photographer Ruud van Empel (1958-present) is celebrated for his intricate collage process, often merging a number of images through photo editing software and other digital approaches.
 Themes blend Surrealism with classic Western portraiture, resulting in pictures that are both dreamlike and familiar.
 An early career in graphic design as well as designing for theater productions and television informed his approach to photography, greatly focused on technology’s influence on the modern world.

-Born in Breda, Netherlands, van Empel grew up to study at the St. Joost Academy of Art and graduated in 1981.
+Born in Breda, Netherlands, Ruud van Empel grew up to study at the St. Joost Academy of Art and graduated in 1981.

 His series World Moon Venus published in conjunction with an exhibit at the Museum Het Valkhom, Nijmegen in 2006.
-The book was considered an international breakthrough, diverting from van Empel’s more dreamlike-inspired work to more detail-oriented classic forms.
+The book was considered an international breakthrough, diverting from Ruud van Empel’s more dreamlike-inspired work to more detail-oriented classic forms.
 He is the recipient of many awards, including the St. Joost Prize (1981), Charlotte Köhlerprize (1993), H.N.
 Werkmanprize (2001), Municipality of Breda Oeuvre-prize (2013) and 2017 Artist of the Year/American Friends of Museums in Israel-NYC (2017).

-Van Empel has had works appear in museums and galleries throughout the Netherlands as well as Tel Aviv Museum, Sir Elton John Photography Collection and Arne Zimmerman Collection, among others.
+Ruud van Empel has had works appear in museums and galleries throughout the Netherlands as well as Tel Aviv Museum, Sir Elton John Photography Collection and Arne Zimmerman Collection, among others.